Secure Set-based State Estimation for Safety-Critical Applications under Adversarial Attacks on Sensors: Secure Set-based State Estimation Algorithm

 \section{Secure Set-based State Estimation Algorithm}

-This section presents our secure set-based state estimation (S3E) algorithm.
-The algorithm comprises four steps that are summarized in Algorithm~\ref{alg:s3e}.
-In the following subsections, we describe each step of the algorithm in detail, provide a comparison with point-based estimators, and address the complexity issue.
+This section presents the secure set-based state estimation (S3E) algorithm, which is summarized below in Algorithm~\ref{alg:s3e}.
+In the following subsections, we describe all the steps of the algorithm in detail, provide a comparison with point-based estimators, and present strategies to manage the algorithm complexity.